 Broiled Lemon Herb ChickenI can't even remember the last time that I cooked chicken under the broiler - I just never think about it.
 It's really a great time saver, seven minutes on one side, another seven on the other, and then a finish in the oven for about 10 minutes at 450 degrees F for these thighs, and dinner is on the table in no time.

-Adapted from an All You magazine, the original recipe called for bone-in thighs, but I pulled out a package of both thighs and drumsticks, and just pulled the legs out a little earlier, tenting them with a strip of foil to keep them warm while the thighs finished.
+Adapted from a recipe in the now defunct All You magazine, the original recipe called for bone-in thighs, but I pulled out a package of both thighs and drumsticks, and just pulled the legs out a little earlier, tenting them with a strip of foil to keep them warm while the thighs finished.
 I'm sure that both bone-in and boneless breasts would work well, but it's been so long that I broiled chicken, I'd have to experiment with the time on those.
 Boneless breasts would probably not even need a finish in the oven.

 Seasoned simply with a sprinkle of salt and pepper, a little bit of garlic powder and Cajun seasoning if you like, and basted with an olive oil and lemon combo - which by the way, you can switch up with orange juice for a little different twist.
 Add a bit of fresh herbs, like rosemary, or even sage or thyme would also work with this recipe, and you have a very simple chicken dish, that is both delicious and quick!
 Serve the chicken with a starch such as beans, peas or rice and a side salad or green vegetable and you've got a great meal for any busy weekday dinner.